-- A. I will now present our case

-- B. The status quo is not working

-- C. State contentions using at least three main points (They must be complete sentences.)
+- A. I will now present our case. - B. The status quo is not working (inherency and harms). - C. Briefly state contentions using at least three main points that are complete sentences.
 EXAMPLE:

 Contention 1: Humans need to be responsible for their water use.